 Working with a mixer or by hand, beat the butter and sugar together until creamy and light.
 Beat in the almond flour.
 Mix in the eggs followed by the spiced rum (optional) and the vanilla extract.
 Cover, and refrigerate for at least 1 hour.

 Theo’s Feast inspired Purple and Green Frangipane filling:

 Blueberries are a beautiful purple, and Pistachios are nice and green.
-We simply mix these two ingredients into the above frangipane base to achieve our 3 Mardi Gras inspired colours of Purple, Green and Gold.
+We simply mix these two ingredients into the above frangipane base to achieve our 3 Mardi Gras-inspired colors of Purple, Green, and Gold.